systemlibrary/systemlibrary-common-web/README.md

 - Microsoft.AspNetCore.App Framework

 ## Latest Version
-- 7.6.0.4
+- 7.6.0.5
-- Cache.CreateCacheKey does not throw on reading "GetValue" on static fields/props, swallows and continues...
+- Cache.CreateCacheKey loops over ICollection and adds the item "ToString()" to the auto generated key

 #### Version history
 - View git history of this file if interested